 Registers of authorised types of vehicles and of infrastructure

-Pursuant to Article 34(1) of Directive 2008/57/EC, ‘The Agency shall set up and keep a register of types of vehicles authorised by the Member States for placing in service on the Community rail network’.
-Pursuant to Article 35(1) of Directive 2008/57/EC, ‘Each Member State shall ensure that a register of infrastructure is published and updated’.
+Pursuant to Article 48(1) of Directive (EU) 2016/797, ‘The Agency shall set up and keep a register of types of vehicles authorised by the Member States for placing in service on the Community rail network’.
+Pursuant to Article 49(1) of Directive (EU) 2016/797, ‘Each Member State shall ensure that a register of infrastructure is published and updated’.

 Due to the annual updating and publication of these registers they cannot be used for the Telematics Applications subsystem for passengers.
 Therefore, this TSI has nothing to do with these registers.